- Home

 Edible food waste is food that would otherwise go to waste from places such as restaurants, grocery stores, produce markets, or dining facilities.
 The food is edible but often not sellable.
 Products that are at or past their "sell-by" dates or are imperfect in any way, such as a bruised apple or day-old bread, are donated by grocery stores, food vendors, restaurants, and farmers' markets.
 Other times, the food is unblemished, but restaurants may have made or ordered too much or may have good pieces of food (such as scraps of fish or meat) that are byproducts of the process of preparing foods to cook and serve.
 Also, food manufacturers may donate products that marginally fail quality control or that have become short-dated.

-What will go in the green container?
+What goes in the green container?

 Food Scraps: Cooked or raw meat, poultry and seafood (including bones), cheese, dairy products, fruits, vegetables, grains, pasta, eggshells, bread, coffee grounds, tea bags, tea leaves, baked goods, nuts, jelly, candy, snack foods, leftovers, spoiled food.